ajoyoommen/recipe_manager/README.md

     python manage.py runserver

-The application start at port 8000, so it will be accessible at `http://127.0.0.1:8000/recipes/home`
+The application starts at port 8000, so it will be accessible at `http://127.0.0.1:8000/recipes/`

 ## Usage

 This application can be used via the [admin](/admin/recipes) or the [webpage](/recipes/).

-* To use via admin, create a super user and login using the user credentials
+* To use the admin, create a super user and login using the user credentials
 * To use via the custom webpage, no login is required.

 ## Features